Home > Articles > Drugs > Depressants >

 • Discoloration of urine

 The medication works by masking the pain you are healing, while allowing the muscle to heal itself.
 The combination of muscle relaxers and other drugs can be extremely dangerous or fatal.
-It is not recommended that you drink alcohol while taking any prescription medications, especially alcohol.
+It is not recommended that you drink alcohol while taking any prescription medications.